 In Discord, there is thirteen server-level permission, which you can assign to a user.
-Which is divided into General, Text and Voice section.
+Which is divided into General, Text, and Voice sections.
 In General permission, you can give user admin or moderator level privileges.
 And, in the text permission, you can allow users to send or manage messages.
 Last but not least, in voice permission, you can make the user the priority speaker.
 And, there is some other voice channel permission in it, we will discuss it later on.
 You can give multiple permissions to a single user.
 But, assigning each permission individually to users is a tedious task, right?

-Manage Roles in Discord.
-(Add, Delete Roles.)
+Manage Roles on Discord.
+(Add or Delete Roles.)

 Roles in Discord.

 A Role is nothing else, just a set of permissions given to the user with a name.
 For Example, when you do open the Roles page in Discord.
 The default role would be “@everyone”.
-It’s just a basic role that not comes with admin privileges.
+It’s just a basic role that does not come with admin privileges.
 Users with this permission only can read and send messages.
 Though, from permissions, you can give it some server managing powers.
 But, creating a new admin or moderator role will be a good idea.
 Creating and assigning roles is quite easy in Discord Server.
 You can create as many roles as you want in Discord Server.
 And, can modify each role permissions.
 But, before adding a role to the Discord server, first, you have to know about each permission.

 All Discord Permissions Explained.